 - includes how to support and refine the system as part of a continuous improvement process.

 What’s New?The first-generation MEIRS included a secure report that identified sixth- and eighth-grade students who were statistically at risk of not graduating.
-To ensure that schools rely on locally available real-time data and actionable indicators (as required by the EWIMS evidence-based practice), the MEIRS secure reports will be sunsetted.
-School staff with prior access will have continued access to the current MEIRS system and reports through December 31, 2018.
+To ensure that schools rely on locally available real-time data and actionable indicators (as required by the EWIMS evidence-based practice), the MEIRS secure reports were sunsetted on December 31, 2018.
 Please email email@example.com if you have any questions regarding the MEIRS secure reports.

 For occasional email updates on MEIRS, please subscribe to this page.